Tutoring to accelerate learning

 From Research to Action

-Findings from J-PAL’s meta-analysis informed state efforts to address unfinished learning caused by the Covid-19 pandemic, including California and Colorado lawmakers’ decisions to pass legislation allocating funding to supplemental education programs.
+Findings from J-PAL’s meta-analysis informed efforts to address unfinished learning caused by the Covid-19 pandemic at both the state and federal levels.

 In late 2020, J-PAL North America staff met with individuals at the California governor’s office to discuss the evidence on tutoring and the actionable insights highlighted by the meta-analysis.
 These conversations, particularly the findings about the impressive potential of professional tutors, influenced the inclusion of tutoring in Assembly Bill 86, including the US$460 million allocated to hiring paraprofessional tutors.